shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

   - /about.html
 ---

-I am a finishing PhD student at Chair for Computer Aided Medical Procedures & Augmented Reality (CAMP), Technical University of Munich.
-My supervisors are PD Dr. Federico Tombari and Prof. Nassir Navab.
-I also work with Dr. Fabian Manhardt from Google.

-I joined Google Munich as a Student Researcher in August 2023.
+I am an assitant professor in Harbin Institute of Technology, Shenzhen.
+I obtained my Ph.D. degree in 2025 from the Technical University of Munich (TUM), Germany, under the supervison of Dr. Federico Tombari.
 In 2020, I received my master degree at Department of Automation in Tsinghua University, under the supervision of Prof. Xiangyang Ji.
 In 2017, I received the B.Eng. degree at Department of Automation in Tsinghua University.

 # Research
-My research topic is object pose estimation and its applications in 3D part assembly, shape retrieval, shape matching and robotic grasping.
+My research topic is human-object pose estimation, generation and its applications in robotics.

 # News